FEMA Emergency Declaration – Virgin Islands Water Shortage and Health Impact From Unprecedented Sargassum Seagrass Influx

 For full report, please click the source link above.

-FEMA Major Disaster Declaration – Massachusetts Severe Winter Storm and Snowstorm
+FEMA Major Disaster Declaration – North Dakota Severe Winter Storm and Flooding

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Massachusetts to supplement commonwealth, tribal, and local recovery efforts in the areas affected by a severe winter storm and snowstorm from January 28-29, 2022.
+FEMA has issued a Major Disaster Declaration for the state of North Dakota to supplement state, tribal and local recovery efforts in areas affected by a severe winter storm and flooding on April 22 – May 25, 2022.
 The following counties have been approved for assistance:

 Public Assistance: